inkyblackness/ss-specs/archives/levelObjects.md

 [L23]: ../levelObjects/13_Container/levelContainerEntry.md
 [L24]: ../levelObjects/14_Critter/levelCritterEntry.md

-### Class Extra Information
+### Class Default Information

 Each level has 15 further resources, ```L25``` to ```L39```, one for each object class.
 The length of these resources is the same as for one class entry of the corresponding specific entries.
+This information is used as default for creating new objects.
 Most of the time, all their bytes are 0x00.